 In Elizabeth Holmes trial, ex-Theranos employees cite culture of fear and isolation

-In Elizabeth Holmes trial, ex-Theranos employees cite culture of fear and isolation6 min read .
-Updated: 14 Nov 2021, 08:11 PM IST

 - Pervasive secrecy kept even high-ranking people at startup in the dark, former employees say in testimony